|Nutrition Facts (per serving)|

-Pour soup mixture over the pot roast and vegetables, if using.
+Pour the soup mixture over the pot roast and vegetables.

-Cook on LOW 8 to 10 hours or until the meat and vegetables turn tender.
-Or cook on HIGH for about 3 to 4 hours.
+Cook on low 8 to 10 hours or until the meat and vegetables turn tender.
+Or cook on high for about 3 to 4 hours.

-- Cuts of meat for pot roasts are often labeled by the grocer, but if not, choose a lean chuck roast, blade roast, 7-bone, rump roast, bottom round, or shoulder roast.
+- Grocers often label cuts of meat for pot roasts, but look for lean chuck roast, blade roast, 7-bone, rump roast, bottom round, or shoulder roast.